Design and Analysis Considerations for Causal Inference under Two-Phase Sampling in Observational Studies: Preliminaries

-Since the propensity score is a function of $X$, which includes phase-2 variables $W$, it is necessary to account for the two-phase sampling design when estimating $e(x)$.
-For example, suppose that a parametric logistic regression model $e(x;\alpha)$ is specified for the propensity score with parameter $\alpha$, and let $u_e(a,x;\alpha)$ denote the corresponding score function.
-Then, the solution $\hat\alpha$ to the following weighted estimating equation yields a consistent estimator of the true $\alpha$ under known sampling probabilities:
+Since the propensity score is a function of $X$, which includes the phase-2 variables $W$, it is necessary to account for the two-phase sampling design when estimating the propensity score.
+For example, suppose that a parametric logistic regression model $\pi(x;\alpha)$ is specified for the propensity score, with parameter $\alpha$, and let $u_\pi(a,x;\alpha)$ denote the corresponding score function.
+Then, under correct model specification and known sampling probabilities, the solution $\hat\alpha$ to the following weighted estimating equation yields a consistent estimator of the true value of $\alpha$: